dustinpfister/blog_posts/_posts/threejs-data-texture.md

 ### Canvas elements can also be used to create textures with javaScript code

 I have wrote a [number of posts on the use of canvas elements](/2020/03/23/canvas-example/), and also a post on [using canvas elements as a way to create textures](/2018/04/17/threejs-canvas-texture/) for the materials that are used for mesh objects in threejs.
+For the most part I prefer to use canvas elements as I have the whole 2d drawing context to work with that can be used to make quick work of creating textures.
+### The source code in this post is up on Github

+The source code examples that I am writing about in this post can be found in my [test threejs repository on Github](https://github.com/dustinpfister/test_threejs/tree/master/views/forpost/threejs-data-texture).
+This is also where I park the source code for my many other [blog posts on threejs](/categories/three-js/) as well.

 ### version numbers matter

-The version of threejs that I was using when I first wrote this post was r135, and the last time I came around to do some editing I was using r140.
+The version of threejs that I was using when I first wrote this post was r135, and the last time I came around to do some editing I was using r146.
 Still code breaking changes might be made at some point in the future so one should always be mindful of the version of threejs that they are using when reading about and using threejs source code examples on the open web.

-### The source code in this post is up on Github

-The source code examples that I am writing about in this post can be found in my [test threejs repository on Github](https://github.com/dustinpfister/test_threejs/tree/master/views/forpost/threejs-data-texture).

 ## 1 - Basic examples of data textures